frol/flask-restplus-server-example/README.md

 * `tests` - These are [pytest](http://pytest.org) tests for this RESTful API Server example implementation.
 * `docs` - It contains just images for the README, so you can safely ignore it.
+* `deploy` - It contains some application stack examples.

 Files: